jingweizhanghuai/Morn_doc/docs/sort.rst

 |image4|

-It shows that: gap of time-consuming between Morn and `GSL <https://www.gnu.org/software/gsl/>`__ is huge.
+It shows that: gap of time-consume between Morn and `GSL <https://www.gnu.org/software/gsl/>`__ is huge.

 .. note::